$0 Ireland Evaluation Request Letter Template

 Do I need a diagnosis before the school provides support?

 Not for Special Education Teacher (SET) hours.
-Under Circular 0013/2017, the Department of Education moved to a needs-based model where observed functional difficulty — not a clinical label — triggers the first tiers of the Continuum of Support.
-However, SNA applications, DCA claims, RACE accommodations, and DARE applications all benefit significantly from formal clinical documentation.
+Under Circular 0013/2017, the Department of Education moved to a needs-based model where observed functional difficulty — not a clinical label — informs the first tiers of the Continuum of Support.
+SNA reviews and DCA applications focus on care or functional evidence, while RACE and DARE have their own evidence requirements.

 What if NEPS is fully booked at our school?

-If the school's annual NEPS quota is exhausted, ask whether the school qualifies for the Scheme for Commissioning Psychological Assessments (SCPA), which funds a private assessment at the state's expense.
-The SCPA is an interim measure for schools without an assigned NEPS psychologist or where the psychologist's caseload is full.
+If the school's annual NEPS capacity is exhausted, ask whether the school qualifies for the Scheme for Commissioning Psychological Assessments (SCPA), which can fund a private assessment at the state's expense for eligible schools.
+The SCPA is an interim measure for schools without an assigned NEPS psychologist or where capacity is unavailable.
 Many parents are never told this option exists.

 Will the school actually implement a private assessment report?

 There is no statutory obligation to implement private recommendations because the relevant EPSEN Act sections were never commenced.
-However, Circular 0013/2017 explicitly states that professional assessments should be used to inform interventions in the Student Support File.
-The difference between a report that gets filed and a report that triggers action is how the recommendations are presented — with specific, quantified targets and the correct legal framing.
+However, Circular 0013/2017 says professional assessments should be used to inform interventions in the Student Support File.
+The difference between a report that gets filed and a report that prompts discussion is how the recommendations are presented — with specific, quantified targets and the correct policy framing.

 How much does a private psycho-educational assessment cost in Ireland?

 Private psycho-educational assessments typically cost EUR 650 to EUR 1,800 depending on the practitioner and the scope of testing.
-Autism assessments range from EUR 2,400 to EUR 2,700.
-Parents can claim 20% tax relief on these fees through the Med 1 form — a recovery most families never learn about until after they've already paid.
+Child autism assessments range from EUR 2,399 to EUR 2,676, while combined autism and ADHD assessments range from EUR 2,648 to EUR 2,737.
+Parents may claim eligible 20% relief on these fees through Revenue's Health Expenses claim, historically called Med 1.

 Is the guide only useful before the assessment?

-No. The largest section of the guide addresses what happens after the assessment — how to read the clinical report, which scores matter for NCSE resource criteria, how to present the findings to the school in a way that creates documented obligations, and the complete post-assessment action plan covering DCA applications, Assistive Technology Grants, RACE accommodations, and DARE preparation.
+No. The largest section of the guide addresses what happens after the assessment — how to read the clinical report, how to present educational-impact findings when discussing school support, and the complete post-assessment action plan covering DCA applications, Assistive Technology Grants, RACE accommodations, and DARE preparation.

 Get Your Free Ireland Evaluation Request Letter Template